atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 ## Modern Warehouse Engine Products

 Today, there are three dominant choices for cloud based data warehouse engines: [Amazon Redshift](#amazon-redshift), [Google BigQuery](#google-bigquery) and [Snowflake](#snowflake).
-Note - [all of these are similar and based on the c-store paper.](https://dataschool.com/data-modeling-101/row-vs-column-oriented-databases/)
+Note - [all of these are similar and based on the C-Store paper.](https://dataschool.com/data-modeling-101/row-vs-column-oriented-databases/)

 ### Amazon Redshift